 The Tuesday before Lent, Fat Tuesday or Mardi Gras, is a traditional day of celebration and festivities before the contemplation and abstinence of the Lenten season.

 Cleveland may be a thousand miles from New Orleans and several thousand from Rio, but the city still knows how to throw a Mardi Gras party.

-Typically held for four days in late March each year, the Geauga County Maple Fest is a celebration of the maple syrup season.
+Typically held for four days in late April each year, the Geauga County Maple Fest is a celebration of the maple syrup season.
 Festivities include a parade, carnival rides, concessions, pancake breakfasts, live entertainment, a one and five-mile run, and a maple auction.
 Most of the events take place on and around Chardon's main square.
-2018's event is being held April 26-29.

 The buzzards are due to return back to Buzzard Roost in the Hinckley Reservation at the Cleveland Metroparks on March 15, just as they have every year since 1957.
 The sighting begins at dawn, around 6:30 a.m., when hearty souls with their binoculars comb the sky for the sleek, black birds.

 Held at Malabar Farms, located just outside of Mansfield, this free Maple Festival features horse-drawn carriage rides, maple syrup demonstrations, and plenty of maple syrup products for sale.
-The event is held in early March each year and will be March 2-5 in 2018.
+The event is held in early March each year.

 Lunar New Year

-Cleveland's Chinese community celebrates the new year February 19 this year (2015) Nowhere is more festive than the city's Asiatown neighborhood, where the traditional lion dance snakes through the streets, restaurants offer special dishes and fireworks cap off the Saturday evening celebration.
+Cleveland's Chinese community celebrates the new year usually in February or late January.
+Nowhere is more festive than the city's Asiatown neighborhood, where the traditional lion dance snakes through the streets, restaurants offer special dishes and fireworks cap off the celebration.